 Energiesprong UK has 14 founding partners; frontrunners in the field of sustainability and innovation from the social housing sector as well as construction companies that share the vision of working together towards more comfortable, better looking, affordable and sustainable housing.
 In addition, it has a range of supporting partners that are relevant stakeholders in the transformation Energiesprong UK is aiming to achieve.

-Housing organisation Nottingham City Homes chose nine houses in the UK to transform to the Energiesprong standard.
+Nottingham City Homes (NCH), the Arms Length Management Organisation (ALMO) managing and maintaining Nottingham City Council’s (NCC) council housing stock, chose ten houses in the UK to transform to the Energiesprong standard.
 The houses are part of a larger renovation project with low energy standards.
-These nine houses will be called ‘2050 Houses’ and will have the highest energy standard.
+These ten houses are called ‘2050 Homes’ and have the highest energy standard.
 The name refers to the ambition that in 2050 all buildings in the UK are low to zero carbon buildings.
-The nine houses are the pilot project.
+The ten house pilot project is in contract with Melius Homes and with this project the first 10 net zero energy retrofits in the UK are realised.
+The residents now live in ultra-low energy comfortable homes with dramatically reduced household energy .
 If all goes well and financing is possible, which depends on funding, another 200 to 300 houses of the same type will be renovated.

 Energiesprong UK has received support from:

 - Founding partners; housing associations and solution providers

 Ron van Erck is leading the team to develop the Energiesprong model in the UK.